l0ve2cr3ate/css-for-js/README.md

 - Exercise 5 (Bonus): Implement a mobile variant - on mobile devices, the cards should stack horizontally, and sit near the bottom of the screen, underneath the character

 You can find more info in the README.md file in the `character-creator` folder.

+## Module 3 - Styled components

+### Exercise Button

+Create a reusable button according to the provided design specs in figma.
+You should create variants for fill, outline and ghost, and large, medium and small size.
+Add default, focus and hover styles.
+You should create your Button in the Button.js file in the `styled-components-button` folder.